iifl-logo

 4. BUSINESS SNAPSHOT

 Major customers of the Company are in India, USA, UK, Singapore, Sweden, Denmark, France, Germany, Italy, Mexico, New Zealand and Argentina.
 The Company uses state-of-the-art machinery with sophisticated tool-room equipment to manufacture its forgings and machined parts.
-It also employs hi-tech design and analysis software to create dies and tooling that play a key role in the production of forgings.
+It also employs hi-tech design, Deform Simulation and analysis software to create dies and tooling that play a key role in the production of forgings.
 The manufacturing plant is fully integrated with complete facilities for inspection, testing, cutting, dies and tool making, forging, heat-treatment, finishing, machining, cleaning, surface treatment and assembly.

 The Company continues to enhance its machining capacity and capabilities by adding CNC Turning Centers, Vertical Machining Centers (VMC), Turn Mills / Mill Turns and other equipment to address the rising demand of finished machined components and sub-assemblies.
-In addition to in-house facilities, the Company has also made a significant effort and developed dedicated vendors for machining, in order to supplement its machining capacity and capabilities.
+In addition to in-house facilities, the Company has also made a significant e ort and developed dedicated vendors for machining, in order to supplement its machining capacity and capabilities.

 The Company continues to upgrade its plant, equipment and infrastructure on a continuous basis.